 Rejection letters are easy to write:

-View the full job rejection letter sample in your browser here.
+View a full job rejection letter sample in your browser here.

 Things to consider: